 What does the word Episcopal mean anyway?

-The word “Episcopal” comes from the Greek word, episkipos, which means “to oversee” or “to see over,” and is usually translated into English as “bishop.
+The word “Episcopal” comes from the Greek word, episkipos, which means “to oversee” or “to see over,” and is usually translated into English as “bishop”.
 The Episcopal Church is “overseen” by bishops.
 As an Episcopalian one slowly learns the ancient language of Episcospeak.
-Episcopalians use a lot of old British words to describe ordinary things, so if you hear one of those words: acolyte, pattan, creedence table, sacristy, don’t hesitate to ask, “What in the world does that mean?”
+Episcopalians use a lot of old British words to describe ordinary things, so if you hear one of those words: acolyte, pattan, creedence table, or sacristy-don’t hesitate to ask, “What in the world does that mean?”
 We might not know the answer ourselves but we will work to find someone that does.

 What is a Sunday service like?